 The District in 1955 issued Tri-Dam revenue bonds to finance its one-half share of the costs of constructing the Tri-Dam Project on the Stanislaus River.
 The project consisted of building the Donnells, Beardsley, and Tulloch Dams and Reservoirs, together with associated hydro-electric plants.
 The Tri-Dam Project is managed by the District and South San Joaquin Irrigation District (“the Districts”) through a joint board of directors comprised of the board of directors of each district.
 Tri-Dam’s power generation was pursuant to the terms and provisions of a five-year Master Power Purchase and Sale Agreement (“Agreement”) between the Districts and SENA effective January 1, 2009.
 This agreement replaced a similar agreement with PG&E. However, effective January 1, 2014, the Districts entered into a new power purchase and sale agreement with the City of Santa Clara, California through its municipal electric utility, Silicon Valley Power.
 Under the agreement, the Districts agreed to sell the net electrical output and installed capacity of its power generating facilities to the City through December 31, 2023.
 Under the agreement, the Districts will receive a fixed contract price per megawatt hour (MWh) with scheduled increases ranging from 2.6% to 4.4% each year.
 Recent California legislation requires utilities to obtain required renewable energy in its generation portfolio.
 It is expected that demand for all renewable energy will increase in the foreseeable future.

 In 1982, the District and the South San Joaquin Irrigation District entered into a joint exercise of powers agreement in order to form the Tri-Dam Power Authority (Authority) for the purposes of exercising common powers in constructing, owning, operating, and maintaining facilities for the generation of electric power.
 In 1984, the Authority issued $62 million in Sand Bar Project Hydroelectric Revenue Bonds.
 The bond proceeds were used to finance the construction of what is known as the Sand Bar Project, consisting of one hydroelectric turbine and generator installed in the vicinity of the Sand Bar Flat Diversion Dam, together with a related diversion facility, conveyance tunnel, transmission line, access roads, bridges, equipment, and other improvements.
+These Bonds were paid in full in 2017.
 All power generated by the Authority is delivered to PG&E under an agreement extended through 2016.
 The Authority entered into a new power purchase and sale agreement with the City of Santa Clara, California through its municipal electric utility, Silicon Valley Power, which begins after the current contract with Pacific Gas and Electric ends on December 31, 2016.